sameenataj427-collab/Heimdall-Termux-NoRoot/README.md

 Automated Setup: Updates your packages and installs dependencies for you.
 Smart Handshake: Handles the USB permission popup and execute flow automatically.

-📦 **Installation**
+# Guid To Install The Tool 👇👇

-First install Termux and Termux:api from Frroid or GitHub, dont use Termux from tge playstore, its an outdated version and dosent have the nessary packages needed for the tool to run
+First install Termux and Termux:api from Fdroid or GitHub, dont use termux from playstore, that is a outdated version and it doesn't have the nessary pakages for the tool to run

 # Run these commands in termux
 # Give termux storage permission